top of page

 St. Mari Holy Apostolic Catholic Assyrian Church of the East in an incorporated entity within the Mystical Body of Christ.
 We recognize that The Church is an unceasing living tool offering and extending to the masses of humankind the gracious ministry of (Maran o'Paroqan Eesho Misheekha) Our Lord and Savior Jesus Christ.

-We, the pastor, deacons, parish committee, sub-committees, and faithful in community of St. Mari Church, under the blessings of our beloved Catholics Patriarch His Holiness Mar Gewargis Sliwa III of the Assyrian Church of the East, commit ourselves to work together in one accord , thus bringing to fruition the Sacred Ministry of Our Lord Jesus.
+We, the pastor, deacons, parish committee, sub-committees, and faithful in community of St. Mari Church, under the blessings of our beloved Catholics Patriarch His Holiness Mar Awa III of the Assyrian Church of the East, commit ourselves to work together in one accord , thus bringing to fruition the Sacred Ministry of Our Lord Jesus.
 We will present to those who are oppressed, salvation; to those who are sick and infirm, healing; to those in bondage, release; to those who are weary, comfort and rest; to those who are afar-off, bringing them near.

 We will watch over those who are at hand, offering absolution to the sinner, acceptance of the repentant; honor the righteous, nurture of the poor, finding those who have strayed; bringing back the abandoned, remembering those who have died and gone to their rest; visit those who are shut-in; and to show mercy and kindness to all of humankind.

-The first Sunday of Moses
+The Seventh Sunday of Summer

 The Church put in front of us the following readings:

-The first reading is from Isaiah (40:1-17)
+The first reading is from Isaiah (30:1-15)

-The second reading is from 2 Corinthians (1:23-2:16)
+The second reading is from 1 Thessalonians (2:14-3:13)

-The third reading is from Matthew (20:1-16)
+The third reading is from Luke (18:1-14)

 bottom of page